Open University Enrollment in Online Classes

 Step 1.
 Talk to an Advisor

-Continuing Education will check if there is space available, and if so, will seek faculty permission for you.
-If there is space, and the faculty allows your enrollment, and you do not have any University holds, you will be notified by email that you are eligible to take the course.
+Open University students may not be enrolled into courses until the first day of the semester, which is Monday, August 24, 2015.
+(This is because we are required to give priority to admitted students.)
+At that point, Continuing Education staff will check if there is still space available in the course you requested.
+If there is space, you will be notified by phone and by email that you are eligible to take the course.
 Your payment will be requested at that time by Visa, MasterCard, or check.
 Payment must be received before your registration can be processed.
 If you choose to pay by check, we cannot process your registration until your check arrives at the Continuing Education Office.

 Step 5: Student Identification (ID) Card:

-You will receive an off-campus student ID card within three weeks of registering for your online course, if you haven’t already been issued one during a past semester.
-This ID entitles you to a number of services on the CSU, Chico campus, such as library privileges and WildcatMail (e-mail account).
+You will receive a student ID card within three weeks of registering for your online course, if you haven’t already been issued one during a past semester.

-If a syllabus is posted, review the course outline and book list.
-Approximately two weeks before classes start, you can purchase your books online through the CSU, Chico Associated Students Bookstore.
+If a syllabus is posted, review the course outline and the book list.
+Books may be purchased online through the CSU, Chico Wildcat Store.

 Disqualified Students and/or Students Who Have Been Denied Admission

-If you have been disqualified and/or denied admission at CSU, Chico you will need the permission of the instructor, the department chair, and the undergraduate advising office in order to enroll.
-This permission is obtained by on-campus students via signatures on a Change of Program (COP) form.
-However, as a courtesy to online distance students, Continuing Education staff will request the permissions required via email.
+If you have been disqualified or denied admission to CSU, Chico you will need the permission of the instructor, the department chair, and an advisor in the undergraduate advising office in order to enroll.
+This permission is obtained by on-campus students via signatures on an Open University Add/Drop Form.
+Online students request permission from the instructor by email and then forward the instructor’s email permission to Nancy Park.
+As a courtesy to online distance students, Continuing Education staff will forward your request and the instructor’s email permission to the department chair and undergraduate advising via email.

 Refund and Drop Policy

-The maximum amount of Open University units which may be applied toward an undergraduate (B.A. or B.S.) degree is 24 units.
-The maximum number of units which may be applied toward a masters degree is nine units.
-If you are planning to pursue a master’s degree, please refer to the department office of the appropriate major for the unit limit.
-Note: Master’s Study (699) courses cannot be taken through Open University.
+The maximum amount of Open University credit which may be applied toward a CSU, Chico undergraduate (B.A. or B.S.) degree is 24 units.
+The maximum number of units which may be applied toward a master’s degree is nine units.
+By that point, you are expected to be admitted to CSU, Chico to continue your degree coursework.
+If you are planning to pursue a master’s degree, please refer to the department office of the appropriate major to check the unit limit.
+Note: Master’s Thesis/Project (699) courses cannot be taken through Open University.

 Student Health Services

-If you are an Open University student taking 6 or more units you may have access to Student Health Services for $129 per semester.
+If you are an Open University student taking six or more units you may have access to Student Health Services for $133 per semester.
 You may pay by calling Continuing Education at (530) 898-6105.
 The deadline for payment of the Student Health Fee is the fourth Friday of each semester.